dwarvesf/handbook/knowledge-base.md

 ---
 title: Our second brain
 short_title: Knowledge base
+description: "This page explains our knowledge base, which is basically our team's shared brain where we keep important stuff.
+Using it helps us work smarter together and makes sure we don't lose good ideas or lessons learned."
 date: 2024-03-21
-description: This page explains our knowledge base, which is basically our team's shared brain where we keep important stuff.
-Using it helps us work smarter together and makes sure we don't lose good ideas or lessons learned.
 authors:
   - tieubao
 tags: